 Below is the main work done on the unit.
 This was before adding in the Link Port.

 Above you should be able to make out most if, not all the wiring there.
 I did put 2.5m screws into the Link Port holes to give it stability.
 You can possibly make out the green 3d printed washers under the screw heads.
 I didn’t want to scratch the pcb, and there is one trace right there by the left screw.
+The revised board has that trace relocated now away from the hole.

 There is not too much going on on the top side of the PCB.
 The picture above was before I added the screws to secure the cartridge port.
 It is just the port and the Pico.
 I am using header sockets and pins so the Pico is removable if needed, but that shouldn’t be a big deal to solder it in with the normal pin headers.
 If you go to put it on header sockets, you may want to test fit it in the case to make sure it will fit.
-For me it go pretty close to having to cut out all that area where the fan is intended to be mounted.
+For me it got pretty close to having to cut out all that area where the fan is intended to be mounted.

 To add the link port I modeled a part to sit down in the remaining cavity in the bottom corner of the case.
 I put the 3d printed link port mounting plate in for a test fit and I could not get it back out.
 Luckily my chip puller was able to get in under it and pop it out without damaging the case.
 The part is made so that you put the Game Link port in place and then press the 3d printed part in place, it clamps the port in by the little ears sticking back on it a bit.
 The main thing is to get the opening made in the right place at the right size for the port.
 I made a template of the port shape, then drilled a hole where it would be inside the area to help me get an idea on placement and got lucky enough I had it right in the end.
 I used a combination of small drill bits and an Xacto Knife.